Tarun-15/Rig-Convert-For-Unreal/README.md

 '''
-script to convert a sig rig to a rig that can be used in Unreal Engine we need to keep the body and head blendshape data so they can be animated but we want to remove the skinning info so we can re-bind the geo to the UE rig this contains just the animation skeleton (no def rig)
+script to convert a single slot rig to a rig that can be used in Unreal Engine we need to keep the body and head blendshape data so they can be animated but we want to remove the skinning info so we can re-bind the geo to the UE rig this contains just the animation skeleton (no def rig)